sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1400 - remove-header.md

 hidden: false
 ---

 Ignores repeating elements at the tops of pages.
-These elements are removed from the direct-text extraction of the document.

-To recognize a header, this preprocessor starts at the top of the page and moves down the page, stopping as soon as it finds a nonrepeating element.

-Sensible recognizes these elements as "repeating":

-- Elements whose y-extent doesn't overlap with any variable element
-- Positively incrementing page numbers

-These elements aren't recognized as "repeating":

-- Elements that change their alignment on alternate pages (for example, page numbers aligned alternately left and right, as in a book)
-- A repeating element that's missing from even one page (for example, from an intentionally blank page).
+Sensible recognizes headers in one of two ways:

+- (Default)  Sensible searches for repeated text at the top of the page.
+For more information about automatic recognition, see [Notes](doc:remove-header#notes).

+- (Configurable) To bypass automatic recognition, for example to recognize header text that varies slightly, configure a text match.
+Sensible removes all text above the top boundary of the matched text.
+The preprocessor removes text on pages in which it finds the match, and ignores pages missing the match

 Parameters
 ====